jutako/multivariate-ci/README.md

 This repository contains R code to produce some of the figures in manuscript:

-"Multivariate confidence intervals": Korpela J., Oikarinen E., Puolamäki K. and Ukkonen A., SIAM International Conference on Data Mining 2017 (SDM 2017)
+"Multivariate confidence intervals": Korpela J., Oikarinen E., Puolamäki K. and Ukkonen A., 2017, Proceedings of the 2017 SIAM International Conference on Data Mining (SDM 2017)

 # Howto
 To produce the figures use: